 What more reasons do we need?
 B Label is one to pin our faith for a responsible fashion brand.

 Rimagined is an ethical brand from Bengaluru producing sustainable fashion and upcycled products.
 They manufacture products right from sarees to furniture.
 Understanding the increasing garbage crisis, Shailaja Rangarajan led to the establishment of Rimagined.

 - The team works with both pre and post-consumer waste.

 - They craft their sarees from the pre-consumer cotton yarn waste.
 This is the leftover yarn during and after the weaving.
 They weave this yarn in the traditional Charkhas and then dye it with beautiful colors.

 - Rimagined also works with denim, wood, glass and rubber waste.
 They’re upcycled into furniture, bedsheets, decors, and other accessories.

 Their aim is to divert waste from the landfills into a sustainable and valuable object of use.
 And they achieve this by working hand in hand with handloom weavers and tribal artisans.

-- These are a few of the many brands who are working to maintain a circular economy.
+- These are a few of the many sustainable fashion brands in India who are working to maintain a circular economy.

 - Fashion waste is mainstream pollution.
 With a growing maturity and awareness, one has to consider ways in which he/she can limit their impact.
 We need to control our unnecessary contribution to the landfills.